Do your horses have access to grass?

 Our other two herds are sorted more on a personality basis.
 'Herd 2' is typically a very laid back herd so any quieter horses, horses who are bit slower due to age or horses who aren't used to living in a herd will typically get placed in this herd.
 'Herd 3' is our more active, big personalities herd - ideal for horses who struggle with obesity, EMS and so on.
 We, of course, discuss this with the owners beforehand.

-Georgie Harrison of Hoof Matters is our resident barefoot trimmer.
-She is an AANHCP/ISNHCP barefoot trimmer trained by Jaime Jackson and has been our trimmer for over 10 years.
+Georgie Harrison of Hoof Matters is our resident hoof care practitioner, AANHCP/ISNHCP, trained by Jaime Jackson and has been our HCP for over 10 years.
 You can read more about her here.

 Do you take shod horses?